 Our due diligence in selecting suppliers has been supported by our Business Partner Screening since 2015 and applies to suppliers of both primary materials and secondary materials.
-The system is implemented at our sites in Hamburg, Lünen, Olen, and Pirdop, as well as for several smaller sites.
-The current management approach of the Metallo sites that were acquired in 2020 is similar to Aurubis' fundamental approaches.
-The final harmonization of Metallo's policies and commitments with those of Aurubis is planned.
+The system is implemented at our sites in Hamburg, Lünen (both Germany), Olen (Belgium), and Pirdop (Bulgaria), as well as for several smaller sites.
+The Beerse (Belgium) and Berango (Spain) sites added in fiscal year 2019/20 have a comparable system as well.